COMPLETE SADDLE STITCH SEWING GUIDE

 DECO CUIR TOOL KITS

-Other hand-stitching techniques
+Other hand sewing techniques

 Saddle stitch: